 Chester is an early, fine tasting, semi erect thornless blackberry.
 I remember sampling Chester when it was a numbered seedling at the University of Maryland's Cherry Hill Research facility, and I enthusiastically promoted its flavor.
 Hardier than many varieties.
-Fruits are sweet and juicy, though as all blackberries they must be left until the come easily off the calyx.
+Fruits are sweet and juicy, though as all blackberries they must be left on the plant until the come easily off the calyx.
 Zone 6-8.
 Space 5-6' apart in beds 5' wide.

 |Pest Resistance||Very Good|

 |Fresh for Kids||Very Good|

 |This information is accurate to the best of our knowledge, comments/opinions are always welcome|